build-guides

 Check Price on Amazon

-Physical layout notes for assembly:
+Physical layout notes:

 RAM: Corsair Vengeance DDR5 32GB 6000MHz